title

 In the summer of 1949, at what was supposed to be a Paul Robeson concert in Peekskill, New York, people with rifles, presumably to assassinate Robeson, were routed from behind bushes near where Robeson was to sing.
 And the concert was broken up by a patriotic mob hostile to Robeson.

-The trial against the Communist Party leadership had begun in January and ended nine months later.
+The trial against Communist Party leadership had begun in January 1949 and ended nine months later.
 Ten of the eleven Communist Party leaders were convicted and sentenced to five years in federal prison and fined $10,000.
 The eleventh, a veteran with a Distinguished Service Cross, Robert Thompson, was sentenced to only three years.
-In 1951 the U.S. Supreme Court heard the case and sided with the prosecution.
-Some of the Communists went to prison.
-Some other Party members decided to go "underground" rather than serve time.
-In prison an inmate beat Thompson with a pipe, leaving him brain damaged.